-Provisional practice certificate is considered an alternative class of license for these purposes.
+Provisional practice certificate is considered alternative class of license for these purposes.
 The alternative class of license is included in the total who became members above.

-Class of licence Description a) Independent Practice General registration category b) Academic Practice For physiotherapists who only practise within their academic role at an Ontario university physiotherapy program c) Provisional Practice An individual has completed all educational requirements & passed the written component of the exam.
-They are registered to complete the next available practical component of the exam. d) Inactive Not currently using title or practising in Ontario. е) Teaching Practice Short-term category for physiotherapists from another jurisdiction to teach a course in Ontario.
+Class of licence Description a) Independent Practice General registration category b) Academic Practice For physiotherapists who only practice within their academic role at an Ontario university physiotherapy program. c) Provisional Practice An individual has completed all educational requirements and passed the written component of the exam.
+They are registered to complete the next available practical component of the exam. d) Inactive Not currently using title of practicing in Ontario e) Teaching Practice Short-term category for physiotherapists from another jurisdiction to teach a course in Ontario. f)

-f)

 g)

 h)

 i)

 j)

-Reviews and appeals your organization processed in the past year f) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).
+-Reviews and appeals your organization processed in the past yearf) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).

-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Ontario Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 4 2 1 16 0 23 Applicants who initiated an appeal of a registration decision 0 0 0 0 0 0 Appeals heard 0 0 0 1 0 1 Registration decisions changed following an appeal 0 0 0 0 0 0 Enter "n/a" if you do not track correct value is zero. this infori mation.
-Enter r "0" if yo u track the infor mation, but t he Additional comments: Please identify and explain the c changes ir your registra ation prac tices relevant to this section that
+Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 2 2 1 5 0 10 Applicants who initiated an appeal of a registration decision 0 0 0 0 0 0 Appeals heard 0 0 0 0 0 0 Registration decisions changed following an appeal 0 0 0 0 0 0

+Enter "n/a" if you do not track this information.
+Enter "0" if you track the information, but the correct value is zero.